AI Agents for Business: A Guide for Irish SMEs

 AI agents for business are the natural next step after tools like ChatGPT and Microsoft Copilot, but they work differently in a way that matters.
 Under EU AI Act Article 50, any AI system that interacts directly with a person, such as a customer-facing agent, must make clear that the person is talking to AI, a rule that applies in Ireland from 2 August 2026.
 If you are wondering whether "AI agent" is a genuine capability worth looking at or just this year's marketing term, this guide explains what agents actually do, where the real risk sits, and how to pick a safe first use case.

-If you want to know whether your business already has AI agents running quietly inside the tools you use, that is exactly what an AI Readiness Scan is built to surface.
+If you want to know whether your business already has AI agents running quietly inside the tools you use, that is exactly what an AI Readiness Assessment is built to surface.

 What can AI agents actually do for a small business right now?